lwvmobile/edacs-fm/README.md

 When complete, you can populate your group.csv and site.csv with frequencies and groups. site.csv will need proper site number in decimal with matching frequencies in Hz in order to tune properly. group.csv is purely optional, but provides a way to give groups proper names and also set modes such as DE - Digital Encrypted, A - Allow, D - Digital, and B - Block.
 Example lines already provided in site.csv and group.csv files.
 Populating group.csv is highly recommended on highly busy systems to very selectively choose who to listen to.

-Choose whether you wish to run software with rtl_fm or gnuradio. gnuradio has added benefit of being able to select site, set gain, and hunt for control channel from LCNs in the site.csv file. ~~Most users are recommended to use the gnuradio/PyEdacs solution provided.~~ Advanced users may also wish to tinker with the provided gr files to fine tune the radio to their desired usage, or select a device type other than rtl dongles.
+Choose whether you wish to run software with rtl_fm or gnuradio. gnuradio has added benefit of being able to select site, set gain, and hunt for control channel from LCNs in the site.csv file.
+Advanced users may also wish to tinker with the provided gr files to fine tune the radio to their desired usage, or select a device type other than rtl dongles.
 Only support for rtl dongles is provided on the github, but other sources should be compatible, given a little advanced user tweaking to the python code.

 rtl_fm provides two modes of use, two dongle mode, where one dongle dwells on the control channel, and the second dongle tunes directly to the LCN, or single mode, where one dongle is used to tune both the control channel and switch to the voice channel LCN when a voice call is granted.
 Users are recommended to use this solution.